 - 60,000 square feet of retail, restaurant, and entertainment space

-- Shark Club Sports Bar and Grill, a Canadian concept from Dallas Stars owner Tom Gaglardi, attached to the StarCenter
+- Shark Club Sports Bar and Grill, a concept from Dallas Stars owner Tom Gaglardi, attached directly to the StarCenter and expected to open June 2026

 Western Securities, which has owned and developed properties in the DFW area for 90 years, already operates Chadwick Apartments, The Ruby at Chadwick Commons, and Dry Creek Ranch Apartments in Northlake.
 Development Director Elise Mikus told Community Impact that the StarCenter and Chadwick Farms together are expected to draw 1.3 million people annually.